kangss1/Project-Uber/Thesis/Draft_Thesis_Submission_Sandeep_Kang/Code/README.txt

 - File paths assume a flat structure within the Code folder.
 - All scripts are well-documented with clear inline comments.
-- Figures correspond directly to visuals cited in the thesis (Figures 3–16).
+- Figures correspond directly to visuals cited in the thesis (Figures 3, 5, and 10-16).
 - Outputs are reproducible and saved automatically upon execution.
 - For evaluation, ensure the input CSVs exist in the same directory.
+- Updated Figures 11–14 use verified Week 7 report data from the /reports folder for full data consistency.
+- Figure 15 remains in its original format and is unchanged from the prior version.
+- Non-Python design files such as .drawio diagrams are excluded.

 ==============================================================
 7. Contact Information
 ==============================================================
 Author: Sandeep Kang
 Email: kangss@iu.edu
 Course: INFO-I 492 – Senior Thesis
 Institution: Indiana University Bloomington
 Advisor: [Instructor Name]
 Term: Fall 2025

 ==============================================================
 END OF README